DoctorDinosaur/bee2/README.md

 # Description
 A discord bot that announces UK general election results, as they come in.

-Announces to a single channel id from a .env
+Announces to channel IDs specified in .env
+Includes a /results command, which posts ephemerally the current votes/seat counts for the top 5 parties + others.
+(Requires slash deployment with deploy.json)

 Scrapes the BBC for results.